Bird Study Merit Badge

 - (e) Heron or egret

-- (f) Sparrow.
+- (f) Sparrow

-- (5) Observe and be able to identify 20 species of wild birds.
+(5) Observe and be able to identify 20 species of wild birds.
 Prepare a field notebook, making a separate entry for each species, and record the following information from your field observations and other references.
-Resource: How to Keep Birding Records in a Field Notebook (video)

 - (a) Note the date and time.